Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Method

-Our method employs multiple task-specific classification heads for class incremental learning.
+Our method employs multiple task-specific classifier heads for class incremental learning.
 Due to the unknown task-ID in test stage, it is necessary to first perform task-ID Prediction (TP) to select a task head, and then proceed with within-task Prediction (WP) to achieve the final prediction.
 The test stage is illustrated in Figure~\ref{our_method}(c).
 The accuracy of TP directly affects whether the task that contains ground-truth class of the test sample is selected, and an incorrect selection renders WP ineffective.
 Moreover, the accuracy of WP indicates the ability to accurately classify within the task once the appropriate task head has been correctly chosen.
 Thus, the effectiveness of the proposed method fundamentally depends on the multiplication of WP accuracy and TP accuracy.
-The reason for using task-specific BN and heads is to ensure the performance of WP through its powerful expressiveness.
-Additionally, the performance of TP also needs improvement.
-To make TP perform well, each task-specific sub-model \(S_t\) for \(\mathbf{D}_t\) must have the capability to detect out-of-distribution samples.
-This capability enables the model to effectively differentiate between samples from the in-distribution dataset \(\mathbf{D}_t\) and those from datasets considered out-of-distribution for the current task \(t\) (i.e., \(\mathbf{D}_k\) where \(k \neq t\)), thereby establishing clear decision boundaries both within and across tasks.
+Considering that the performance of WP can be ensured with task-specific BN and classifier head, TP becomes crucial for the proposed method.
+To make TP perform well, each task-specific sub-model \(S_k\) for the $k$-th task must have the capability to detect out-of-distribution (OOD) samples.
+This capability enables the model to effectively identify whether a new sample is from certain class of the current $k$-th task or from other tasks.